Promoting optimal care for Sjogren's, a common, serious, systemic disease.

 Mortality

-Sjogren's is associated with increased early mortality, both from direct and indirect causes.
-Learn about the causes of premature mortality in Sjogrens.
-Some of these can be prevented or reduced by ongoing monitoring and early intervention.
+This page describes the causes of premature mortality (early death) in Sjogrens and how some of these can be prevented or reduced by ongoing monitoring and early intervention.

 Systemic